andyagdw/word_wizards/README.md

 ## Features ✨

-* **Word of the Day**: <br /> Stay inspired and learn something new every day with the 'Word of the Day' feature, providing you with a fresh word and its details daily.
+* **Word of the Day**: <br> Stay inspired and learn something new every day with the 'Word of the Day' feature, providing you with a fresh word and its details daily
-* **Random Word**: <br /> Discover new words at random and expand your vocabulary with just a click.
+* **Random Word**: <br> Discover new words at random and expand your vocabulary with just a click
-* **Favourites**: <br /> Keep track of the words you love by adding them to your favourites list for easy access and review.
+* **Favourites**: <br> Keep track of the words you love by adding them to your favourites list for easy access and review
-* **Account Upgrades**: <br /> Upgrade your account to unlock 'Plus' or 'Pro' features, enhancing your word discovery experience with additional functionalities.
+* **Account Upgrades**: <br> Upgrade your account to unlock 'Plus' or 'Pro' features, enhancing your word discovery experience with additional functionalities

 ## Light and Dark Mode 🌓